 \section{Perfect matchings}

 Recall that a \emph{perfect matching} is a 1-factor of the graph.
-In other words, it is a set of isolated edges which covers all the vertexes.
-Note that if a graph admits a perfect matching, then the number of its vertexes is even.
+In other words, it is a set of isolated edges that covers all the vertices.
+Note that if a graph admits a perfect matching, then the number of its vertices is even.

 The \emph{double factorial} is defined as the product of all the integers from $1$ up to some non-negative integer $n$ that have the same parity (odd or even) as $n$; the double factorial of $n$ is denoted by $n!!$.
 For example,